Skip to main content

 3. “Like Kind and Quality” Means Appearance Matters

 The loss settlement provision requires the insurer to restore your property with materials of “like kind and quality.”
 Courts have interpreted this to include aesthetic qualities — not just functional performance.
-In National Presbyterian Church v.
-Maryland Cas.
-Co., the court held that restoration to pre-loss condition includes matching the appearance of repaired and unrepaired areas.
+In a D.C. case, National Presbyterian Church, Inc. v.
+Maryland Casualty Co., the court held that restoration to pre-loss condition includes matching the appearance of repaired and unrepaired areas.
+While this is not California authority, the principle is consistent with California’s own matching requirement under 10 CCR § 2695.9(a)(2).

 4. Cosmetic Damage Often Masks Functional Damage

 Dented metal roofing may have micro-fractures that compromise its weather resistance over time.
 Cracked siding allows moisture intrusion.
 Smoke-discolored surfaces may harbor contaminants.
-What looks “cosmetic” on the surface may have functional consequences that aren't immediately visible.
+What looks “cosmetic” on the surface may have functional consequences that are not immediately visible.

 Common Types of Cosmetic Damage Disputes